-In fact, leaving a fridge door open for any extended period of time could lead to the evaporator coil developing frost build-up.
+Leaving a fridge door open for an extended period could lead to the evaporator coil frosting up.
 When this happens, your fridge will stop cooling.
-To get everything working again, you’ll need to remove the ice build-up and then defrost the fridge.
+You’ll need to remove the ice build-up and defrost the fridge to get everything working again.

-To help cool the temperature of your refrigerator, you need to unplug it from your outlet, empty the fridge and freezer, and remove the shelving.
-After this, get the back panel out and double-check if there is frost build-up on the evaporator coil.
-On most models, the tip trim plate or kick plate will lift off easily.
+To help cool your refrigerator, you need to unplug it, empty the fridge and freezer, and remove the shelving.
+Afterward, get the back panel out and double-check the frost build-up on the evaporator coil.
+The tip trim or kick plate will lift off easily on most models.

-Once this is done, you can put back your panel and put the shelving and food items back in place.
-Then, let your refrigerator run continuously without opening it for at least three hours.
-Soon, it will return to its normal temperature.
+Once done, you can put back your panel and put the shelving and food items back in place.
+Then, let your refrigerator run continuously without opening it for three hours.
+Soon, it will return to its average temperature.

-There can be damage to your fridge when you leave it open overnight, and this may reduce its life.
-However, the rate of the damage will greatly depend on how much time you left the door open or if it was just a crack or wide open.
+It can cause damage to your fridge when you leave it open for extended periods.
+However, the damage will significantly depend on how much time you left the door open or if it was just a crack or wide open.

-When it’s open wide, the compressor will work harder to maintain the cool temperature.
-Therefore, it may overheat and make the temperature in the surrounding area increase.
-This cycle can burn out your compressor and cause your appliance to work improperly or stop working.
+The compressor will work harder to maintain the cool temperature when it’s open wide.
+This cycle can overwork your compressor and cause your appliance to stop working.

-To put things into perspective, 100kWh can power your washing machine for 50 cycles.
-So keeping your fridge door closed is roughly the same as running an extra load of laundry each week in terms of energy use.
+100kWh can power your washing machine for 50 cycles, to put things into perspective.
+So keeping your fridge door closed is roughly the same as running an extra load of laundry each week regarding energy use.

 Now you know the potential problems of leaving your refrigerator door open.
 If you’ve left it open for a few minutes, it’s nothing to worry about.
 However, leaving your fridge door open for more than a couple hours will affect the food inside and your electricity bill.